 What you choose to wear for your scan is very important, and you can wear almost anything you want.
 However, your choice of clothing can affect how your doop comes out or if it’s even able to be printed.
 Here are some do’s and not do’s for clothing:

-Light makeup is fine since professional done makeup won’t make a difference if the doop is small.
-But if we’re going to print you more than five inches then maybe put on the foundation and mascara a little better.
+- Light makeup is fine since professionally-done makeup won’t make a difference if the doop is small.
+But if we’re going to print you more than five inches then maybe put on foundation and mascara a little better.

-Anything clothing that is risque or too revealing is fine, but our printer may not like it and may not print it.
+- Any clothing that is risque or too revealing is fine, but our printer may not like it and may not print it.
+So it's best to have more clothing on.
 Certain swimwear may be ok though.

 - Highly reflective material (shiny leather, glitter, sequins, silk), high heels 3” or more, thin-stripped clothing, chiffon and other transparent materials, thin-framed eyeglasses (thick frames should be fine but we suggest to not wear them), hats with a thin brim (you can hold a hat to your chest though).